Versioned State

 A typical user journey through a versioned project follows a predictable sequence:

-- Exploration: Data is streamed on-demand, allowing users to view the project state.
-They can use the Timeline widget to scrub through history and see how the project has changed over time.
+1. Exploration: Data is streamed on-demand, allowing users to view the project state.
+They can use the timeline to scrub through history to see how the project has changed over time.

-- The Check-in (Cloud Only): Once finished with a cloud project, the user checks their changes back in.
+3. Check in: Once finished with a cloud project, the user checks their changes back in.
 A new authoritative project version is created on the server, making the changes persistent and visible to others.
-Local projects do not require a check-in.

 Object-Granular Versioning